-Drinking an adequate amount of water, especially with the addition of lime, may provide some health benefits, such as aiding in weight management, skin health, and helping to prevent kidney stones.
+Drinking adequate amounts of water with lime may provide some benefits, such as aiding weight management, skin health, and helping prevent kidney stones.

 The body needs water to survive, and drinking enough is crucial for maintaining optimal health.

 Water ensures the human body is adequately hydrated.
 People stay hydrated by drinking liquids and consuming foods with high water content.

 The amount of water a person needs to drink varies according to: